jkshj21/GCP-Cloud-Functions/cf_functions/cf_flask_routing/README.md

-# GCP Cloud Function with Flask Routing
+# Google's Cloud Function with Flask Routing

 This Cloud Function demonstrates how to use Flask routing to handle multiple HTTP requests within a single Cloud Function.
 This approach centralizes functionality and is more efficient than deploying multiple individual Cloud Functions.